- Lay a patio

 Installing on unbound surfaces

-Well compacted unbound aggregate bases are ideal and if laying an artificial lawn from scratch this is highly recommended, but any unbound surface that drains and is stable and fairly level is satisfactory.
+If you are laying an artificial lawn from scratch we would highly recommend using a well-compacted unbound aggregate base.
+Any unbound surface that drains and is stable and fairly level is satisfactory.

 - Remove soil to a depth of 100mm

 - Compact and level the ground with a compactor plate or roller

 - Lay sub-base, such as scalpings to a depth of 25-75mm, level and compact with a plate compactor or roller.
 If you choose a timber fixing for the edge of the grass, fit using tanalised timber and fixing spikes

 - Add a thin layer of fine aggregate (such as sharp sand or 2-6mm limestone chippings) over the sub base and compact again

 - Roll out the grass over the base and ensure the directional pile runs the same way if there are multiple pieces.
 Trim to size with a sharp knife and secure any joins